"I repent of ever having recorded one single song, and ever having performed

 the most noted evangelist of his time (1837-1899).
 I

-have always held Moody's work among
+have always held Moody's work a mong

 boys and girls in Sunday School as the best example